skjolber/sesseltjonna-csv/README.md

    // your code here
 } while(true);
 ```
 Note that the String-array itself is reused between lines.
-Note that the column indexes can be rearranged  by using the builder `withFixedColumnIndex(..)` methods, which should be useful when doing your own (efficient) databinding.
+Note that the column indexes can be rearranged  by using the builder `withColumnMapping(..)` methods, which should be useful when doing your own (efficient) hand-coded databinding.

 # Performance
 The dynamically generated instances are extremely fast (i.e. as good as a parser tailored very specifically to the file being parsed), but note that the assumption is that the number of different CSV files for a given application or format is limited, so that parsing effectively is performed by a JIT-compiled class and not by a newly generated class for each file.